 - Select the Actions button on the bottom right corner of the screen.

 - Under the “Tools” heading, select Needle Viz (in-plane).

 - At the bottom of the screen, select "From left" or "From right" to indicate the direction of needle approach.

 - At the bottom of the screen, select 40°, 30°, or 20° to adjust the angle based on the angle of the needle approach.

 To adjust the gain of the needle, swipe right or left on the screen.
 If you need to adjust the gain of the image, exit Needle Viz, adjust the gain to your satisfaction, then reactivate Needle Viz.

-- To simultaneously use Biplane Imaging, activate Biplane from the actions menu.
+- For iQ users, to simultaneously use Biplane Imaging, activate Biplane from the actions menu.
 The reference plane will display the region-of-interest within which an in-plane needle will be highlighted.
 Additionally, if the needle crosses the orthogonal plane indicator, the position of the needle in the out-of-plane view will be projected upon the orthogonal plane.
 To adjust the position of the region-of-interest, tap the flip button.

-Note: When using Needle Viz (in-plane) with Biplane Imaging, the position of the needle in the perpendicular plane is only highlighted if the needle is visible in-plane in the reference plane, and therefore in the midline of the perpendicular plane.
+Note: When using Needle Viz (in-plane) with Biplane Imaging with the iQ+, the position of the needle in the perpendicular plane is only highlighted if the needle is visible in-plane in the reference plane, and therefore in the midline of the perpendicular plane.
 The needle will be visible in the perpendicular plane, but the appearance will not be enhanced if the needle is not visible in the reference plane.